From the 1922 Rattler, Raleigh High School’s yearbook. Part of a photo essay of Raleigh.

 History: In 1869, a school for African-American students was built at West South Street in Raleigh by the American Missionary Society of New York.
 The school was bought in 1875 by the city of Raleigh and organized as a public elementary school.
-The school grew, but by 1918 Shaw University and St. Augustine’s College had both discontinued their high school programs, leaving black students nowhere to pursue education beyond the elementary level.
+The school grew, but by 1918 Shaw University and St. Augustine’s College had both discontinued their high school programs, leaving Black students nowhere to pursue education beyond the elementary level.
 In the fall of 1924, Washington Elementary and High School opened (Historical sketches of the Raleigh Public Schools by Mrs J. M. Barbee, 1943).
-It was designed by C. A. Gadsen Sayre in the Jacobean style, a popular style for school architecture in in the 1920s, and continued as the only public high school for African Americans in Raleigh from its inception until 1953 (source).
+It was designed by C. A. Gadsen Sayre in the Jacobean style, a popular style for school architecture in in the 1920s, and continued as the only public high school for African Americans in Raleigh from its inception until 1953 (Raleigh Historic Development Commission).
 The building now holds Washington Gifted and Talented Magnet Elementary School.

 Volumes: two of The Echo [1945-1950]